AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

   ![](assets/reporting_descriptive_view_report.png)

-  To make changes to the report, refer to [Process a report](../../reporting/using/processing-a-report.md).
+  To make changes to the report, refer to [Processing a report](../../reporting/using/processing-a-report.md).